frankhale/docker-dotnet-angular/README.md

 `dotnet user-secrets set "Kestrel:Certificates:Development:Password" "pa55w0rd!"`

+## Create the self signed certificate for the frontend located in the frontend folder

+`dotnet dev-certs https -ep frontend.pfx -p pa55w0rd!`

+`openssl pkcs12 -in ./frontend.pfx -clcerts -nokeys -out frontend.crt`

+`openssl pkcs12 -in ./frontend.pfx -nocerts -nodes -out frontend.key`

+Import frontend.pfx into your certificate store (Windows):

+- Double-click on the self-signed certificate file (with the .crt extension) to open the certificate details.
+- Click on the "Install Certificate" button.
+- Select "Local Machine" and click "Next."
+- Choose "Place all certificates in the following store" and click "Browse."
+- Select "Trusted Root Certification Authorities" and click "OK."
+- Click "Next" and then "Finish" to complete the installation.

 ## Build and run (do this in the frontend and backend folders)

 docker-compose up --build